Repaglinide/metformin (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

-- Take this medicine up to 30 minutes before a meal.
+- It is best to take this medicine with food or milk.
+This medicine is usually taken 15 to 30 minutes before a meal.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.